 Don’t Worry Surrey provides students with practical advice and guidance through January exams, Summer exams and Late Summer Assessments.

-Support
+Union Wellbeing Support

-If you want to have a confidential and anonymous chat, please call Samaritans at any time on 116 123 Samaritans are also on campus throughout exams to support you.
-Every Tuesday, Samaritans at the Vet School | Every Thursday: Samaritans in the Hive
+Samaritans on Campus: If you want to have a confidential and anonymous chat, please call Samaritans at any time on 116 123.
+Your Union have also arranged for the Samaritans to be on campus throughout exams to support you.
+Every Tuesday, Samaritans at the Vet School | Every Thursday: Samaritans in the MySurrey Hive

 Online exams